 - Religious or political beliefs

-These principles are overseen by our global CHRO, and are key for all of our people-related operations such as training and development, employee retention and succession planning.
+These principles are overseen by our global Vice President of Human Resources and are key for all of our people-related operations such as recruitment, talent management, compensation, training and development, and employee retention.

-We are committed to business practices that do not infringe on human rights and align with international standards of responsible business conduct.
+We are committed to business practices that do not infringe on human rights.
+They align with international standards of responsible business conduct.
 These include the Universal Declaration of Human Rights, and the International Labor Organization’s Declaration on the Fundamental Principles and Rights at Work.